gautierstoll/ScMaBoSS/README.md

 Methods of class [`UPMbssOutLight`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/UPMbssOutLight.html) can be used for extracting output data.
 In particular, member `lastLinesWithTime` can be used within object [`Result`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/Result$.html).
+Note that [`UPMaBoSS`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/UPMaBoSS.html) is a class that constructs a stream `strRunLight`.
+Therefore, the simulation can be relaunched with a larger number of steps, with no new calculation for the first steps.

 License
 =======